 Timetable Academic year 2020-2021

-The LL.M. programme in Competition Law covers a full academic year, starting on 20 September 2019 and ending on 19 June 2020.
+The LL.M. programme in Competition Law covers a full academic year, starting on 18 September 2020 and ending on 18 June 2021 (exact dates TBC).
 The courses are organised on Friday afternoons at the FEB premises.

 The LL.M. programme is divided into 10 modules.
 Each module takes place over a period of three weeks, with three weekly lectures on Friday afternoons from 1.30 p.m. to 6.00 p.m.
 On top of the modules, the clinical seminars will be held on two consecutive Fridays, for a duration of 4.5 hours each.

 The LL.M. programme is geared towards the requirements of working professionals.
 Participants may decide to follow only part of the LL.M. programme, opting for a limited range of modules/clinical seminars which correspond to their main areas of interest.